testing-library/react-hooks-testing-library/docs/api-reference.md

 #### `timeout`

+_Default: 1000_

 The maximum amount of time in milliseconds (ms) to wait.
-By default, no timeout is applied.

 ### `waitFor`